NateEag/how-i-code/content/data-preservation.rst

 months`_.

 Even `theoretically-immutable media`_ can `degrade and fail`_ quickly.
-Although there are variations `meant to last a millenia`_, they are only a few years old.
+Although there are variations `meant to last a millennium`_, they are only a few years old.
 No digital storage system has existed for more than a few decades, and we do not know how long any of them will last.